ApprenticeAI/frapy/docs/topics/feed-exports.rst

 ``item_classes`` option in :ref:`feeds options <feed-options>`.
 Only items of the specified types will be added to the feed.

-The ``item_classes`` option is implemented by the :class:`~scrapy.extensions.feedexport.ItemFilter` class, which is the default value of the ``item_filter`` :ref:`feed option <feed-options>`.
+The ``item_classes`` option is implemented by the :class:`~frapy.extensions.feedexport.ItemFilter` class, which is the default value of the ``item_filter`` :ref:`feed option <feed-options>`.

-You can create your own custom filtering class by implementing :class:`~scrapy.extensions.feedexport.ItemFilter`'s method ``accepts`` and taking ``feed_options`` as an argument.
+You can create your own custom filtering class by implementing :class:`~frapy.extensions.feedexport.ItemFilter`'s method ``accepts`` and taking ``feed_options`` as an argument.

 For instance: